AMD-OSX/AMD_Vanilla/README.md

 ## Read Me First!

+## Added support for macOS Sonoma beta 1

+## Added support for macOS Ventura 13.5 Beta 1 and 2

 ## Note for Zen 4: Zen 4 (Ryzen 7000) requires patching for IOPCIFamily.kext This patch is enabled by default.
 Please ensure that you've got it added to your current config for Zen 4 stability.
 This patch also fixes the problem on MSI A520, B550 and X570 motherboards.

 ## Added preliminary support for macOS Ventura 13.1 (Beta 1,2), added algrey - _cpuid_set_generic_info - Disable check to allow leaf7